Do I need therapy?

 “But other people have it worse…”

-This is something I hear a lot.
+This is something which I hear a lot.
 That voice that says, “You’re being dramatic.
 Others are struggling more.
 You should be able to cope.”
-But therapy isn’t a competition.
-Your pain, confusion, or self-doubt is valid—no matter what someone else is going through.
+But therapy isn’t a competition!
+Your pain, confusion, or self-doubt is totally valid, no matter what someone else is going through.
 If something is bothering you, that’s reason enough to talk about it.

 What therapy can offer

-Therapy isn’t about “fixing” you.
+Therapy isn’t about ‘fixing’ you.
 It’s about creating a safe, reflective space where you can untangle what’s going on, at your pace, without judgement.
 Sometimes it’s a relief just to speak openly and be heard.
-Other times, it can feel like shining a light into corners you’ve been avoiding, but that light can bring warmth, understanding, and hope.
+Other times, it can feel like shining a light into corners you’ve been avoiding, but that light can bring warmth and understanding.

 Over time, therapy can help you: